2.5D (machining)

 A 2.5D machine, also called a two-and-a-half-axis mill, possesses the capability to translate in all three axes but can perform the cutting operation only in two of the three axes at a time due to hardware or software limitations, or a machine that has a solenoid instead of a true, linear Z axis.
-A typical example involves an XY table that positions for each hole center, where the spindle (Z-axis) then completes a fixed cycle for drilling by plunging and retracting axially.
-The code for a 2.5D machining is significantly less than 3D contour machining, and the software and hardware requirements are (traditionally) less expensive.
+A typical example involves an XY table that positions each hole center, where the spindle (Z-axis) then completes a fixed cycle for drilling by plunging and retracting axially.
+The code for 2.5D machining is significantly less complex than 3D contour machining, and the software and hardware requirements are (traditionally) less expensive.
 Drilling and tapping centers are inexpensive, limited-duty machining centers that began as a 2.5-axis market category, although many late-model ones are 3-axis because the software and hardware costs have dropped with advancing technology.

-A 2.5D image is a simplified three-dimensional (x, y, z) surface representation that contains at most one depth (z) value for every point in the (x, y) plane.
+CNC(computer numerical control) routers are another example of machines that use 2.5 axes.
+Routers typically operate in 2 dimensions (x,y), and (z) travel is for positioning.
+Although routers are not capable of drilling and tapping, they can perform basic milling processes.
+CNC router technology is quickly becoming more advanced as companies move to produce parts for less, and some routers can operate on the (x,y,z) planes just as mills do.
+The key difference is the capabilities of the spindle; the spindles are often less precise and cannot produce the same torque at low RPMs compared to modern milling machines.
+This is why routers are rarely used in drilling and tapping operations.